 (i) The parties previously agreed in writing to use mediation, or there is an order requiring the parties to use mediation to resolve any legal decision-making or parenting time disputes prior to requesting a court hearing.

-(ii) An order establishing paternity has been entered and there is no legal decision-making or parenting time order.
+(ii) An order establishing paternity has been entered, and there is no legal decision-making or parenting time order.

-(iii) More than one year has passed since the entry of the last legal decision-making or parenting time order, and there has been a significant change in the circumstances of the parties or children, and there is no agreement for mediation.
+(iii) More than one year has passed since the entry of the last legal decision-making or parenting time order, there has been a significant change in the circumstances of the parties or children, and there is no agreement for mediation.